linqs/linqs-website/README.md

 This repository is the canonical reference for publications and datasets of the [LINQS machine learning lab](https://linqs.soe.ucsc.edu/) headed by Dr. Lise Getoor.

+## Instructions for Adding a Publication

+For detailed instructions on adding a publication go to `PUBLICATIONS.md`

+## Instructions for Adding a Dataset

+For detailed instructions on adding a dataset go to `DATASETS.md`

 ## Using Custom Link Icons

 For our link icons, we use icons from [RemixIcons](https://remixicon.com/).